North East India Tours & Tailormade HolidaysGroup Tours State Descriptions Tailormade Options Responsible Travel Route Map

 Also known as the 'Scotland of the East', this state is defined by its rolling hills, craggy cliff faces, stunning waterfalls and tartan-style fabrics.
 Carved out of Assam in 1972, Meghalaya provides a fascinating contrast to its neighbours.
 Cherrapunjee holds the distinction for being the wettest place on Earth and is home to the unique Living Root Bridges, where the roots of trees have been coaxed across rivers by villagers hundreds of year ago to form natural bridges.
 This feat of bio-engineering is unique in the world and these incredible bridges can survive over 800 years.

-We can arrange tours to the neighbouring states of Manipur, Mizoram & Tripura.
+If your time and budget permits, we can even organise tours encompassing all seven sister states in North East India: Arunachal Pradesh, Assam, Meghalaya, Nagaland, Manipur, Mizoram & Tripura.
 Each state is known for its distinct cultures, landscapes, handicrafts and textiles.
 Contact us to put together a tour to this region.

 Assam produces some of the best tea in the world.
 Stay in a heritage bungalow and take a tour of a working tea plantation.
 Learn the cultivation and production methods, and taste a variety of dark and green teas.